JaysLiang/everyday/2019/12/README.md

    log my learning
 ```

-## docker problem
+## docker
+### permisson deny or file does not exist
 ```
-	for docker safety, so docker images should use non-root user to execute file. non-root user may cannot execute excutable file. solution 1
+	for safety, docker images should use non-root user to execute file. sometimes, non-root user cannot execute excutable file. solution 1
 	chmod u+x file
 	solution 2